 A nutritious diet of solid food and soy or cow’s milk is a far better bet.

-Finally, there’s no one-size-fits-all answer to when to stop formula.
+Finally, there’s no one-size-fits-all answer to when your baby or toddler should stop drinking formula.

 If you are stuck, chat with your healthcare professional.

 And reach out to your Peanut community.